SERC Hosting Special Events for CSER 2026

 • April 8, 1:30pm: Dr. Alejandro Salado, University of Arizona, “Large Language Models for Systems and Ontological Modeling: Fine-tuning and Evaluation”

-• April 8, 2pm: Dr. Bryan Mesmer, The University of Alabama in Huntsville, “Lifecycle-Integrated Digital Twin Verification: A Dual-Axis Evaluation Framework Using the Validation Fidelity Ladder (VFL) and Integration Maturity Model (IM²)”
+• April 8, 2pm: Dr. Casey Eaton and Bryan Mesmer, The University of Alabama in Huntsville, “Lifecycle-Integrated Digital Twin Verification: A Dual-Axis Evaluation Framework Using the Validation Fidelity Ladder (VFL) and Integration Maturity Model (IM²)”

 Some presentations may be given by co-authors instead.
 Follow the CSER website agenda for room assignments.